OneDrive/onedrive-sdk-ios/docs/auth.md

     }
 }];
 ```
-This method will work the same as clientWithCompletion but it will not check the disk for a client first.
+This method will work like clientWithCompletion but it will not check the disk for a client first.

 ## Loading accounts from disk

-If you know that you already have accounts on the disk and want to select which account to use, you can call:
+If you already have accounts on the disk and want to select which account to use, you can call:

 ```
 NSArray *accounts = [ODClient loadClients];